osu-wams/dx-server/README.md

     $ yarn exec ts-node src/db/scripts/create_users_table.ts

-### OSX MAC install truncate (via homebrew)

-    $ brew install truncate

-### Install PM2 Typescript module

-    $ yarn run pm2 install typescript

-### Run the server for local development (no SAML authentication)
+### Run the server for local development

-In a separate terminal window run:
+To run without SAML authentication, in a separate terminal window run:

     $ yarn start

-### Run the server with SAML authentication

-In a separate terminal window run:
+To run with SAML authentication, in a separate terminal window run:

     $ yarn saml